-Everyone stands to lose from leads falling through the cracks between filling out a download form for a content offer and being registered in your CRM.
+Everyone stands to lose from leads falling through the cracks between filling out a form on your site and being registered in your CRM.
 In this digital economy, data is key to all operations.

 Find out how Dell increased their pipeline revenue by 10X in one quarter using an integrated sales and marketing approach.

 Everyone benefits from an integrated approach to sales and marketing.
-This sort of alignment (or agreement) can help you significantly improve your business bottom-line and also create a better working environment.
+This sort of alignment (or agreement) can help you significantly improve your business bottom line and create a better working environment.